whage/thesis/thesis.md

 in the form of garbage collection (GC), but it might not be a feasible solution under every circumstance: programs written for embedded systems with very constrained resources can't afford to keep allocating memory and wait for a garbage collector to kick in.
 Similarly, systems with real-time requirements can't be stopped while the garbage collector does its work.
 In these scenarios the programmer is often left with the only choice of doing manual memory management and hope for the best.

-Providing memory safety without sacrificing performance is considered to be one of the next big challenges of programming language design and rust might have an answer to this problem with its ownership system.
+The problem with manual memory management is that it puts the burden on the programmer and deallocating memory at the right time is a difficult problem.
+Too conservative memory management might result in use-after-free types of errors while being too generous with memory is the source of memory leaks.
+Garbage collection solves the problem of safety but it makes the program unpredictable which might not be affordable in scenarios like real-time systems. [@region-inference] Providing memory safety without sacrificing performance is considered to be one of the next big challenges of programming language design and rust might have an answer to this problem with its ownership system.

+Rust's ownership system is based on a technique called region inference.
+Region inference is a memory management discipline.
+It is a technique for determining when objects become dead by a static analysis of the program [@mem-mgmt-org].
+The ML Kit compiler
+(a compiler from Standard ML to assembly) features a so called "region inference algorithm" which is a static analysis technique to examine the lifetime of dynamically allocated values in a program that makes it possible to replace garbage collection with stack-based memory management. [@region-inference]

+In region inference's runtime model the store (memory) consists of a stack of regions.
+At runtime, all values are put into regions.
+All decisions about where to allocate and deallocate regions are made statically, by region inference.
+For every value-producing expression, region inference decides into which region the value is to be put. [@region-based]  [@region-inference]

+> In some cases, the compiler can prove the absence of memory leaks or warn about the possibility of memory leaks
+> [@region-inference, p.
+725.]

 Aliasing is the situation when a location in memory can be accessed through different symbolic names in a program.
 Modifying the data through one name implicitly modifies the values associated with all aliased names which may not be expected by the programmer.